szmpns/HackTheBox-Writeups/Starting Point/Tier 2/Markup/README.md

 ### SSH

-Time to connect to teh system via `SSH`.
+Time to connect to the system via `SSH`.

 ```
 tldr ssh